 Fortunately for us, brought up mostly in concrete jungles, people are slowly waking up to fight for renovation/revitalization of their urban spaces and greeneries around.

 The festival was, of course, focused on the city of Krakow.
 Five groups (mostly architecture students, urban activists, and change makers), led by teams of designer/architect + design thinking facilitator, channeled their ideas and innovative thinking to revitalize five areas of Krakow.
-The designer/architect was responsible for providing the substantive support for the group, and the structural and process support (including probing/empathy session, problem framing, addressing creativity slumps, and more) was handled by the design thinking mentor.
+The designer/architect was responsible for providing the substantive support for the group, and the structural and process support (including probing/empathy session, problem framing, addressing creativity slumps, and more) was handled by the design thinking facilitator.

 The project required seamless cooperation between the two leaders to ensure that the challenge was tackled from the right, human-centered point of view while still being urbanistically possible.

 The event also included presentations from notable architects/activists: